 This is a shorter fermentation that will yield a fresher crunchier sauerkraut, which in my opinion is the BEST.
 You will know that is fermenting when it is bubbly and effervescent when stirred.
 It will seem happy and alive.
 You can always taste it and let it ferment a little longer understanding that the longer is sits fermenting on the counter, the more sour it will be become.
 The salt will mellow with time.

 The warmer the spot the faster the fermentation- so in summer you may see bubbling rather quickly vs. winter.

-After it has fermented for a few days, feel free to refrigerate and begin using.
+After it has fermented for a few days, and is bubbly and happy, place it in the refrigerator and begin using.

-Toss this in salads, add to Buddha bowls, layer in sandwiches or wraps– you’ll find a million uses.
+Toss it in salads, add to Buddha bowls, layer in sandwiches or wraps– you’ll find a million uses.